cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 }
 ```

 Notice that the scopes for both the `if` and `else` *clauses* are delimited with `{` and `}`, and that indentation is used for the `cout` operations within them.
 Notice also that the `if` and the `else` keywords line up vertically, this style is recommended in order to enable in-editor code folding to work, amongst other reasons.
-In this program the braces for the `if` and `else` clauses are in fact optional because they comprise only a single statement each, however using braces even where not strictly needed is again strongly recommended in case extra code needs to be added to the clauses later (and because code folding often only works in editors where an opening brace exists).
-Braces for function **definitions**, including `main()`, are always mandatory, even in the case of single-statement or empty functions.
-Function **declarations**, by contrast, do not have braces; they are analogous to a C++ **statement** being followed by a semi-colon.
+In this program the braces for the `if` and `else` clauses are in this case optional because they comprise only a single statement each, however using braces even where not strictly needed is again strongly recommended in case extra code needs to be added to the clauses later (and because code folding often only works in editors where an opening brace exists).

+Note: Braces for function **definitions**, including `main()`, are always mandatory, even in the case of single-statement or empty functions.
+Function **declarations**, by contrast, do not have braces; they are analogous to a C++ **statement** ending with a semi-colon.

 **Experiment**

 * What happens if you press Ctrl-D (Ctrl-Z then Enter under Windows) when prompted?
 Can you explain why this is?

-* Change the program to test against non-zero using the "not equal" operator and a `0`.
+* Change the program to test for non-zero using the "not equal" operator and a `0`.
+Does this work in the same way?

-* Change the program again to test against zero, and change the output statements appropriately so the output remains correct.
+* Change the program again to test for zero (as opposed to non-zero), and change the output statements appropriately so the output remains correct.

 * Now alter the original program to test a floating-point (`double`) variable as being zero or non-zero.
+Do you consider use of `0.0` as better style?

 * Delete the braces surrounding the `if` and `else` clauses.
 Does the code still compile?
 What happens if you added a second statement line to the `else` clause?
 Or the `if` clause?